 When you do some research, you will come across so many different modules addressing the same issue: Transitioning to a new culture.
-The number of phases people refer to differs from page to page but there is a common reasoning: You will go through ups and downs and although we are all individuals the sequence can be more or less anticipated.
+The number of phases people refer to differs from page to page but there is common reasoning: You will go through ups and downs and although we are all individuals the sequence can be more or less anticipated.

 How knowing about the 5 different phases of culture shock can help you

 Knowing is key to acceptance and action.
-The very first time, I heard about the transition module during my Master degree in the UK.
-I just moved abroad from Germany and was in the very lucky position to study together with 18 other nationalities.
+The very first time, I heard about the transition module during my Master’s degree in the UK.
+I just moved abroad from Germany and was in a very lucky position to study together with 18 other nationalities.
 Therefore, cultural integration was a huge topic right from the beginning and the logic of the 5 phases instantly stroke me and accompanied me throughout my time abroad.

-Now, having moved to another country again, the module still comes handy.
+Now, having moved to another country again, the module still comes in handy.
 I love that I can link my feelings to the phases, acknowledging where I am coming from and where I am at the moment.
 Also, if something is stressing you, there is always the positive outlook that this transition period will end someday.
 Sooner than later you will change countries again and will feel sorry to do so.

 Let’s jump right in: The five different phases of cultural shock - how it feels and how to feel better